How To Organize a Closet

 Common Ways to Organize a Closet

-Whether you have an entire closet to yourself or share it with a partner, you should pick a closet organizational style that works best for your lifestyle.
+Whether you have an entire closet to yourself or share it with a partner, you should pick a type of closet and closet organizational style that works best for your lifestyle.
 If you recognize one of the following styles as what you've been using, but you continue to struggle with keeping everything organized, it may be time to experiment with a new technique.

 This organizational method works best for people with a very predictable schedule and a good grasp of how the pieces in their collection work together.